threefoldfoundation/info_cloud/src/evdc/evdc_zeroci.md

-# How to Deploy a ZeroCI server on eVDC
+# Deploy a ZeroCI instance

-[ZeroCI](https://github.com/threefoldtech/zeroCI) is ThreeFold's continuous integration tool for developers looking to build on top of the decentralized ThreeFold Grid.
+[ZeroCI](https://github.com/threefoldtech/zeroCI) is ThreeFold's continuous integration tool for developers looking to build on top of the peer-to-peer ThreeFold Grid.

-It is useful for all languages, though it has some more specific features for Python projects that generates test summary into xml file.
+It is useful for all coding languages, though it has specific features for Python projects that generate test summaries into xml file.
 It is integrated with version control systems and Telegram.

-## Getting Started
+## Get Started

-You can now deploy your ZeroCI server via the ThreeFold Marketplace's dashboard on your eVDC admin panel in a few clicks.

-The first step, find the **ZeroCI Widget** on the marketplace and click on the **'Deploy'** button.
-You will be directed to the chat flow of the deployment process.
+When logged in to eVDC, find the `ZeroCI` widget in Marketplace, on your admin panel and click on the `Deploy` button.

 ![](img/evdc_marketplace_zeroci_widget.png)